 Origin and details of the Seven Universal Laws

-Shortly after the flood waters subsided and the survivors left the ark, our common father Noah (Noach) released the animals he had rescued.
-He then built an alter and worshiped the One True God (Elohim) with thanksgiving (Genesis 8:20).
-Like Noah, we should be thankful to HaShem for the innumerable blessings He showers on us each and every day.
+Shortly after the flood waters subsided and the survivors left the ark, our common father Noah (Noach) released the animals he had rescued back into the wild.
+He then built an alter and worshiped the One True G-d (Whom he knew as Elohim) with thanksgiving (Genesis 8:20).
+Like Noah, we should be thankful to Beloved for the innumerable blessings He showers on us each and every day.
 Maintaining an intentional consciousness of HaShem's Presence should be the central focus of our lives.
-As Jews we are to do this by remaining mindful of His mercies through Shabbat observance, observing the 613 Laws, through the recitation of the three daily prayers, by practicing Hitbodedut, and so on.
+Noahides do this by remaining mindful of His mercies, by observing the Seven Noahide Laws/Categories, by practicing Hitbodedut and so on.

 Our sages noted that, "The Torah spoke in the language of man [according to popular parlance]."
 Rebbe Nachman confirms this:No sophistication is needed in serving God - only simplicity, sincerity and faith.And again:

 Simplicity is higher than all else.
 For God is certainly higher than everything else, and God is ultimately simple! -- Sichot Haran #101Even after all the wisdom and sophistication - even if you possess true wisdom - you must cast aside all wisdom and sophistication and serve God with complete innocence and simplicity, with no sophistication whatever.

 22 So long as the earth exists, sowing time and harvest, cold and heat, summer and winter, and day and night will not cease."